robertoostenveld/resampleaudio/README.md

-# Resample EEG and use it as audio
+# Use EEG as audio, or use audio as EEG

-This package can be used to upsample an EEG data stream (for example at 250 Hz) to a standard audio sampling rate.
-The recommended output sample rate for Ableton Live is 44100 or 48000 Hz.
+This package is meant to provide a bridge between audio software, such as Ableton Live, and EEG acquisition systems and real-time EEG analysis software.
+The provided applications can be used to upsample an EEG data stream to a standard audio sampling rate, or to downsample an audio data stream to a rate more common for EEG.
+The recommended output sample rate for Ableton Live is 44100 or 48000 Hz, the typical sampling rate for EEG systems is 250 Hz.

 For macOS you can use [BlackHole](https://github.com/ExistentialAudio/BlackHole) (recommended) or [SoundFlower](https://github.com/mattingalls/Soundflower) (outdated) to create virtual audio devices.